Teacher Corps

 Teacher Corps, whose correct title was the National Teacher Corps, was a program established by the United States Congress in the Higher Education Act of 1965 to improve elementary and secondary teaching in predominantly low-income areas.

+The program was based on The Metropolitan Milwaukee Teacher Education Program model created by Dr. Martin Haberman.

 Individual Teacher Corps projects were developed by "institutions of higher education" (colleges or universities with a teacher-training program) in partnership with local school districts.
 The local director was a college professor, and courses specific to teaching inner city students and disadvantaged students were developed by the college and used in the master's level education program.
 Teams of interns under the supervision of master teachers worked in the district's schools to help carry out project goals.
 The purpose of the Teacher Corps was to train and retain teachers for disadvantaged school districts, who would work with the communities they served.
 Some of the interns became teachers in the communities they had worked in after the program ended.
 Others took jobs elsewhere teaching disadvantaged students, usually in their home states.
 Interns worked on community projects in addition to teaching.
 One of the Trenton, NJ community programs that continued for years after the program ended, was an annual carnival fundraiser to raise money for the Mott Elementary School library.

 The director of the Trenton Teacher Corps was Dr. Bernard Schwartz of Trenton State University.
 The Coordinator, who represented the Trenton Public Schools, was Bernice J. Munce.
 The interns were trained by the following team leaders: Daisy Morgan, Elise Collins, James Lodge, Anna Eure and Catherine Johnson.
 This program ended in 1970 with 21 interns completing the program.